casdoor/casdoor-js-sdk/README.md

 #### Refresh access token

-Given a refresh token, return a new token from the oauth server
+You could use a refresh token, to get a new token from the oauth server when token expired.

 ```typescript
 sdk.refreshAccessToken(refreshToken).then((resp) => {